14 Products That Make Your Car More Comfortable If You Have a Chronic Illness

 “Seat heaters.
 They help so much with staying warm or getting warm quickly to avoid aggravating stiff muscles or nerve pain,” said Debera Gatlini Townlini.

-Buy the heated seat cover featured above for $49.95 from Hammacher Schlemer.
+Buy the heated seat covers featured above for $28.99 from Amazon.

 2. Portable Essential Oil Diffuser